Take a look at the times available now. Spaces are limited.

 A detailed list of available times is displayed on the right as a download.
-Find a slot that fits then call the pool to reserve a place.
-Complete the direct debit form, also listed on the right, in full and bring it with you.
-Depending on timing, you would normally need to pay for the first few weeks by card or cash before the direct debit starts.
-Alternatively you can pop in and see us to arrange a free trial and complete the paper work.
+Find a slot that fits then call the pool to book a place.
+Depending on timing, you would normally need to pay for the first few weeks by card or cash before the rolling card starts.
+Alternatively, you can pop in and see us to arrange starting lessons..

 The Beginners is the first stage of our after school swim programme for children new to the water.
 In our small and warm pool, the children start with the basics and learn all of the fundamental skills needed to progress onto the main pool and beyond.